cbkow/small-render/README.md

 The idea for Small Render came about with the question: *Could a render farm work without any TCP communication, user networking know-how, or reliance on a central database?*

 ## The goals:
 - A render farm setup that any user can rapidly deploy in a few short steps.
+- Will work with average home networks.
 - Only using an inbox system on the file system for communication and coordination between nodes--no database needed.
 - Providing decent performance for node clusters of 10 or fewer machines.
 - Supporting slow file syncing services for the communication layer in the file system. ie. LucidLink, Dropbox, Synology Drive, and Resilio--allowing usage without even a NAS in the middle.
 However, SMB/LAN will work just as well.